 What is the Self-Exclusion Program?

-What Will Happen When I am on the Self-Exclusion List?
+What will happen when I am on the Self-Exclusion List?

 After you are placed on the self-exclusion list, staff will be permitted to refuse your wagers and ask you to leave.
 If you place a wager, you will be unable to collect winnings or recover losses.
 Additionally, you will not be able to receive complimentary goods or services or participate in promotional offerings.
-All points accumulated through the Players’ Club will be forfeited upon self-exclusion.
+All points accumulated through the Players Club will be forfeited upon self-exclusion.

 How do I get placed on the Self-Exclusion List?

-• Visit our Security Office
+- Visit our Resorts World Catskills Security Office

 Can I mail back the completed form?